SCROLL TO EXPLORE • SCROLL TO EXPLORE •

 Sefa Said Deniz - 4 min read

-In my other article, we created an Nx monorepo and added Angular and React applications that we managed to run together.
+, we created an Nx monorepo and added Angular and React applications that we managed to run together.
 Now it's time to take another step and create an agnostic UI library.

 Why are we doing this?